prcurran/hotspots/_build/_sources/tutorial.rst.txt

 -------

-The :mod:`hotspots.hs_io` module handles the reading and writing of both :class:`hotspots.calculation.results` and :class:`hotsptots.best_volume.Extractor` objects.
+The :mod:`hotspots.hs_io` module handles the reading and writing of both :class:`hotspots.calculation.results` and :class:`hotspots.best_volume.Extractor` objects.
 The output `.grd` files can become quite large, but are highly compressible, therefore the results are written to a `.zip` archive by default, along with a PyMOL run script to visualise the output. ::